webdeck/homebridge-indigo/README.md

 * "includeIds": Array of Indigo IDs to include (optional - if provided, only these Indigo IDs will map to HomeKit devices)
 * "excludeIds": Array of Indigo IDs to exclude (optional - if provided, these Indigo IDs will not be mapped to HomeKit devices)
 * "treatAsSwitchIds": Array of Indigo IDs to treat as switches (instead of lightbulbs) - devices must support on/off to qualify
+* "treatAsLockIds": Array of Indigo IDs to treat as locks (instead of lightbulbs) - devices must support on/off to qualify (on = locked)
+* "treatAsDoorIds": Array of Indigo IDs to treat as doors (instead of lightbulbs) - devices must support on/off to qualify (on = open)
+* "treatAsGarageDoorIds": Array of Indigo IDs to treat as garage door openers (instead of lightbulbs) - devices must support on/off to qualify (on = open)
 * "thermostatsInCelsius": If true, thermostats in Indigo are reporting temperatures in celsius (optional, defaults to false)
 * "accessoryNamePrefix": Prefix all accessory names with this string (optional, useful for testing)